Midwest Engineering Entrepreneurship Network (MEEN)

 Learn about Midwest opportunities for I-Corps

-Find how other universities are breaking down the educational siloes
+Find how other universities are breaking down the educational silos

-Describe a challenge you are having that the MEEN network may be able to help with
+Describe a challenge you are having and learn how the MEEN network may help

 We look forward to sharing and exploring new ideas and tackling the common problems we all face.